yofukashino/BetterDiscordPlugins/README.md

 The maximum capability is 2160p with 360 FPS.

-This plugin is compatible with plugins like Hide Disabled Emoji or Freemoji.
+This plugin is compatible with plugins like HideDisabledEmojis or Freemoji.

 Raw Link:
 [PremiumScreenShare.plugin.js](https://raw.githubusercontent.com/Tharki-God/BetterDiscordPlugins/master/PremiumScreenShare.plugin.js)